-'RATHA JATRA' or me 'Car Festival', the most important festival of Lord Jagannath commences on the 18th July, Saturday and Return Car Festival ur' Bahuda Jatra' on 26th July this year.
-This colourful festival which draws millions of devotees from various parts of the country as well as from abroad to Puri, is held in June-July every year.
-Lord Jagannath, Lord of the Universe, comes out of His sanctum sanctorum to give Darshan to all Devotees belonging to all sects and communities.lt is said that those who take part in the Car Festival earn their passage to the Heaven.
+'RATHA JATRA' or the 'Car Festival', the most important festival of Lord Jagannath commences on the 18th July, Saturday and Return Car Festival or' Bahuda Jatra' on 26th July this year.
+This colourful festival, which draws millions of devotees from various parts of the country as well as from abroad to Puri, is held in June-July every year.
+Lord Jagannath, Lord of the Universe, comes out of His sanctorum to give Darshan to all Devotees belonging to all sects and communities.lt is said that those who take part in the Car Festival earn their passage to the Heaven.

 The much famous Temple Chariot Festival of Lord Jagannath, takes place in Puri.
 On the first day, the Jagannath temple images are carried through the street in three huge thundering chariots which have made this event internationally known.
 Nine days later, the journey is repeated in the opposite direction.
 To witness this festival is an experience of a life time, but ensure to book rooms and make all other arrangements well in advance.

 Each year, in monsoon season, the proxy images of Jagannath, Balabhadra and Subhadra--the deities enshrined in the Jagannath Temple at Puri--are carried in colorful processions every evening for 21 days to the Narendra Tank where they cruise in a bright decorated boat.

 In gaiety and color, this festival stands next only to the Car Festival.
 On the full noon day of Jyestha (June), the Sananjatra or the bathing festival is observed when the images in worship are actually brought out for public viewing.